nathanl/authority/README.md

 The list of methods that get defined comes from `config.abilities`.

 You **could** define those methods yourself on the model, but to keep things organized, we want to put all our authorization logic in authorizer classes.
 Therefore, these methods, too, are pass-through, which delegate to corresponding methods on the model's authorizer.
-For example, the `Rabbit` model would delegate to `RabbitAuthorizer`.
+For example, the `Rabbit` model's `editable_by?(user)` would delegate to `RabbitAuthorizer.editable_by?(user)`.

 Which leads us to...